SamAndrew27/poker-capstone/README.md

 After performing 1000 cross validations on each model, I found the addition of my lesser models added little to no predictive value.
 I therefore decided to use gradient boost as my main model.

 Results
-Using Gradient Boost with a threshold of 0.58 my model had a precision of about 0.675, an npv of 0.525, and an accuracy of 0.62.
+Using Gradient Boost with a threshold of 0.58 my model had a precision of about 0.69, an npv of 0.53, and an accuracy of 0.62.
 This meant that I could consider a positive prediction to be correct ~2/3  of the time, with a negative prediction being accurate slightly over half of the time.

 ### Metrics
+* Precision: 0.69
 * NVP: 0.53
 * F1: 0.69
 * Accuracy: 0.62